 ICI Recordkeeper Data Show Retirement Plan Participants’ Commitment to Saving

-The study demonstrates that participants continued to save in their DC retirement plans at work during the first quarter of 2015.
+The study demonstrates that participants continued to save in their DC retirement plans at work in the first half of 2014.
 Findings include:

-- The vast majority of DC plan participants continued contributing to their plans in the first quarter of 2015.
-Only 1.0 percent of DC plan participants stopped contributing in the first quarter of 2015, the same pace as in the first quarter of 2014.
+The vast majority of DC plan participants continued contributing to their plans in the first half of 2014.
+Only 2.1 percent of DC plan participants stopped contributing, compared with 1.5 percent in the first half of 2013.

 ICI has been tracking participant activity through recordkeeper surveys since 2008.
 This update reports results from ICI’s survey of a cross section of recordkeeping firms representing a broad range of DC plans.
 Please visit ICI’s 401(k) resource page for more information.